 Need to collect customer information?
-A POS system with built-in CRM functionality makes this easier by automating information-gathering to quickly capture customer data.
-Instead of inputting customer information into a CRM solution by hand, CRM-enabled POS systems can collect, then automatically export and save the data taken straight from a transaction.
+A POS system with built-in CRM functionality makes this task easier by automating information gathering to quickly capture customer data.
+Instead of inputting customer information into a CRM solution by hand, you can use a CRM-enabled POS system to collect the data from a transaction and then automatically export and save it.
 These POS systems can transmit all types of information your CRM solution requires, such as customer names, billing and shipping addresses, email addresses and preferred nicknames.
-This automation saves businesses time and money by eliminating the labor required to manually input data.
+This automation can save you time and money by eliminating the labor required to manually input data.

 2. Increase sales by improving the customer experience

 One of the most effective ways to increase sales is by paying attention to what customers want and need.
-With a CRM-friendly POS system, businesses can easily collect and keep track of customer preferences and buying histories — as well as specific details like personal tastes, allergies, aversions and other information — and transmit them to CRM systems in real time.
-Not only does this information help businesses better target marketing campaigns and upsell at the point of sale, but it also lets them cater offerings to individuals or groups of customers to improve the customer experience.
+With a CRM-friendly POS system, businesses can easily collect and keep track of customer preferences and buying histories, and transmit them to CRM systems in real time.
+This information not only helps businesses better target marketing campaigns and upsell at the point of sale but also lets them cater offerings to individuals or groups of customers to improve the customer experience.

-Go after the right customers and keep them coming back.
-One of the primary benefits of CRM software is that it can identify the most https://www.businessnewsdaily.com — integrate that with advanced POS systems and it can help businesses discover their three main customer groups: those who have the greatest impact at the point of sale, those who are likely to return, and those who are not worth the time and effort to pursue.
-Combine all of this with loyalty programs, rewards systems and gift card functionality built into POS systems, and you've got a return customer powerhouse.
+Go after the right customers, and keep them coming back.
+One of the primary benefits of CRM software is that it can identify your most loyal customers.
+Integrating that capability with advanced POS systems can help you discover your three main customer groups: those who have the greatest impact at the point of sale, those who are likely to return and those who are not worth the time and effort to pursue.
+Combining all of this information with loyalty programs, rewards systems and gift card functionality built into POS systems is a great way to ensure repeat customers.

-As a small business, distributing and sharing information among staff members can become chaotic.
-Take the difficulty down several notches with a CRM-enabled POS system, which can organize and synchronize transactions, customer details and other sales data in real time across departments.
-This information is always updated, available anytime to staff members, and will only require logging in to a single platform for access.
+It can be difficult or confusing to distribute and share information among staff members.
+A CRM-enabled POS system can improve the collaboration among departments, thus organizing and synchronizing transactions, customer details and other sales data in real time.
+This information is always updated and is available anytime to staff members, and to access it, you just log in to a single platform.
 This means no more wasted time sifting through inboxes, folders and random corners of your server, and no more confusion over the most current version of a file or database.

-CRM-integrated POS systems don't just automate tasks at the point of sale.
-They also automate backend tasks like reporting, exporting data, creating client records and even populating email marketing lists – all straight from the POS system.
-This means there's no need to go into multiple programs or solutions to manually perform these functions, taking the burden of monotonous, CRM-related administrative tasks off your staff's shoulders.
+CRM-integrated POS systems don't just automate tasks at the point of sale; they also automate back-end tasks, like reporting, exporting data, creating client records and even populating email marketing lists – all straight from the POS system.
+This means there's no need to go into multiple programs to manually perform these functions, thus taking monotonous, CRM-related administrative tasks off your staff's shoulders.